 • To freeze fresh herbs, simply chop and place in a freezer bag.

-• Basil will keep for a few days if you put the stems in water if you put it in the refrigerator it will turn black.
+• Basil will keep for a few days if you put the stems in water.
+Basil will turn black if let in the refrigerator.

 • Remember to wash herbs before using